Xaqron/stunnel/README.md

 1) Install and configure `stunnel` on server.
 2) Install and configure `stunnel` on client.

-In reality `SSL/TLS` traffic is short and intermittent so still it would be easy for a goverment to detect `stunnel` since lots of traffic will be passed as `SSL/TLS`.
+In reality `SSL/TLS` traffic is short and intermittent so still it would be easy for a goverment/ISP to detect `stunnel` since lots of traffic will be passed as `SSL/TLS`.
 It is recommended to use port `TCP 443` or `TCP 587` to hide the traffic so far.

 # Install and configure `stunnel` on server